We earn a commission for products purchased through some links in this article.

-But no matter how scary it might seem, if your child has been burnt, it’s important to stay calm and act quickly.
+But no matter how scary it might seem, if your child or an adult has a burn, it’s important to stay calm and act quickly.
 The longer the burn is happening, the more serious the injury and longer it may take to heal.
 Follow these first aid tips from St John’s Ambulance so you’re prepared in case of an accident.

 What to do if your child has a burn